Zhang Shuai: 2014: Mixed results

 She withdrew from the Baku Cup and started preparing for the US Open at the San Jose Classic, but lost to qualifier Sachia Vickery in the first round.
 She entered the doubles competition with Caroline Garcia losing to the third-seeded team of Garbiñe Muguruza & Carla Suárez Navarro in the quarterfinals.
 She suffered another first-round loss at the Canadian Open against CoCo Vandeweghe.
 Zhang played doubles with Samantha Stosur losing against the sixth-seeded team of Raquel Kops-Jones & Abigail Spears in the first round.
 At the Cincinnati Open, she lost in the second round to 12th-seeded Caroline Wozniacki.
 She was scheduled to play doubles with Stosur again, but withdrew with an injured right arm.
-The Grand Slam losing-streak reached twelve as she lost to Mona Barthel in the first round at the US Open, seeded 32nd.
+The Grand Slam tournament losing-streak reached twelve as she lost to Mona Barthel in the first round at the US Open, seeded 32nd.

 In September, Zhang withdrew from the Hong Kong Open and Guangzhou Open.
 She played in the Asian Games in the team event with Duan Yingying, Zheng Jie and Zheng Saisai.
-Zhang won her quarterfinal singles and doubles (with Zheng Jie) matches, but dropped the deciding doubles match in the final earning a silver medal.
+Zhang won her quarterfinal singles and doubles (with Zheng Jie) matches, but dropped the deciding doubles match in the final, earning a silver medal.
 She lost in the first round to Caroline Garcia at the China Open, and played in the doubles with Samantha Stosur losing to Jarmila Gajdošová & Ajla Tomljanović in the first round.